Writer/Surfer

 The helmet that impressed us the most in testing is the Owen Spherical helmet from Giro.
 Magnetic buckle closure, a rear dial for a snug fit, and ear pads that cup the ear without blocking out ambient noise are all great.
 Under the hood, the Owen features some unique tech, too.
 It takes Mips to the next level with Spherical Technology, which Giro developed together with Mips.
 Spherical technology uses two separate liners in a ball-and-socket design to manage impact forces.
 The system also uses EPP foam, which is more resilient than EPS foam in the event of a crash.

 The round, skate-inspired look is high on understated style, with best-in-class safety features.
 That balance is often hard to strike in helmets, which is why the Owen takes our top honors.
-But, the no-frills aesthetic does make for less adjustability on the fly, which isn’t for everyone.
+But the no-frills aesthetic does make for less adjustability on the fly, which isn’t for everyone.
 To open or close the Owen’s vents requires that you take the helmet off and play with a toggle on the inside.
 For a visor helmet that offers max adjustment on the go, the Smith Vantage may be a better option and has a bit more ski-inspired styling if that’s your jam.
-The Owen is also more limited on vents – with zero on top.
-With 19 vents, Anon’s Merak has a similar skate-inspired design with a bit more airflow.
+The Owen is also more limited on vents, with zero on top.
+With 19 vents, Anon’s Merak, below, has a similar skate-inspired design with a bit more airflow.
 Read our full review of the Giro Owen Spherical here.

-CHECK PRICE ON EVO
+CHECK PRICE ON Backcountry

-Best Budget Ski and Snowboard Helmet
+Best Value Snowboard Helmet

-Giro Ledge Mips ($105)
+Giro Ledge Mips ($125)

 Giro Ledge Mips